Isalia20/Advanced-Algorithms-and-Data-Structures/SkipLists/README.md

 3. Choose whatever function you want to use in main.cpp by using any of the functions used in **SkipLists.h** file

-4. Make the main.cpp file with `make main`
+4. Make the try_skip_list.cpp file with `make try_skiplist` (You can edit the file to try some other functions, now it only has build and print)

-5. Run the file `./main`
+5. Run the file `./bin/skiplist`

 ## Statistical comparison of BST and SkipList